Who is Green Boots, the famous body on Mount Everest?

 Apr 17, 2023

-Hi, you made a HUGE mistake.
-Green booth cave is on north east side of mount Everest, while the pic you posted is from Hillary step ob south side.
+Hi, Green booth cave is on north east side of mount Everest, while the pic you posted is from Hillary step ob south side.

 Leave a Reply